gellati/oda-kapa-api/README.md

 Testing the use of Swagger (OpenAPI) for documentation purposes.

-The folder oda-kapa-hapi contains swagger running on a hapi server, oda-kapa-express contains swagger running on an express server.
+This folder contains swagger running on an express server.

-In both folders, install necessary node packages with
+Install necessary node packages with

     npm install